-- 17. To purchase and hold real estate for the construction and maintenance of motor vehicle parking facilities for persons using county buildings, but the purchase and use of such real estate shall not be for revenue producing purposes. - 18.
-To acquire and hold title to real property located within the county, or partly within and partly outside the county by dedication, purchase, gift, legacy or lease, for park and recreational purposes and to charge reasonable fees for the use of or admission to any such park or recreational area and to provide police protection for such park or recreational area.
-Personnel employed to provide such police protection shall be conservators of the peace within such park or recreational area and shall have power to make arrests on view of the offense or upon warrants for violation of any of the ordinances governing such park or recreational area or for any breach of the peace in the same manner as the police in municipalities organized and existing under the general laws of the State.
-All such real property outside the county shall be contiguous to the county and within the boundaries of the State of Illinois. - 19.
-To appropriate funds from the county treasury to be used to provide supportive social services designed to prevent the unnecessary institutionalization of elderly residents, or, for operation of, and equipment for, senior citizen centers providing social services to elderly residents. - 20.
-To appropriate funds from the county treasury and loan such funds to a county water commission created under the "Water Commission Act", approved June 30, 1984, as now or hereafter amended, in such amounts and upon such terms as the county may determine or the county and the commission may agree.
-The county shall not under any circumstances be obligated to make such loans.
-The county shall not be required to charge interest on any such loans. - 34 21.
+5 18.
+To acquire and hold title to real property located within the county, or partly within and partly outside the 6 7 county by dedication, purchase, gift, legacy or lease, for park 8 and recreational purposes and to charge reasonable fees for the use of or admission to any such park or recreational area and 9 to provide police protection for such park or recreational 10 11 area.
+Personnel employed to provide such police protection shall be conservators of the peace within such park or 12 13 recreational area and shall have power to make arrests on view of the offense or upon warrants for violation of any of the 14 15 ordinances governing such park or recreational area or for any 16 breach of the peace in the same manner as the police in municipalities organized and existing under the general laws of 17 the State.
+All such real property outside the county shall be 18 contiguous to the county and within the boundaries of the State 19 20 of Illinois.

+19. To appropriate funds from the county treasury to be used to provide supportive social services designed to prevent the unnecessary institutionalization of elderly residents, or, for operation of, and equipment for, senior citizen centers providing social services to elderly residents.

+26 20.
+To appropriate funds from the county treasury and loan such funds to a county water commission created under the 27 28 "Water Commission Act", approved June 30, 1984, as now or 29 hereafter amended, in such amounts and upon such terms as the county may determine or the county and the commission may 30 31 agree.
+The county shall not under any circumstances be 32 obligated to make such loans.
+The county shall not be required 33 to charge interest on any such loans.

+34 21.
 To establish an independent entity to administer a

 1 medical care risk retention trust program, to contribute such 2 sums of money to the risk retention trust program as the county 3 board of the county shall deem proper to operate the medical care risk retention trust program, to establish uniform 4 eligibility requirements for participation in the risk 5 retention trust program, to appoint an administrator of the 6 7 risk retention trust program, to charge premiums, to establish a billing procedure to collect premiums, and to ensure timely 8 administration and adjudication of claims under the program.
 A 9 single medical care risk retention trust program may be 10 established jointly by more than one county, in accordance with 11 an agreement between the participating counties, if at least 12 13 one of the participating counties has a population of 200,000 or more according to the most recent federal decennial census.
+14

-14 15 All contracts for the purchase of coal under this Section shall be subject to the provisions of "An Act concerning the 16 17 use of Illinois mined coal in certain plants and institutions", filed July 13, 1937, as amended.
-18
+All contracts for the purchase of coal under this Section shall be subject to the provisions of "An Act concerning the use of Illinois mined coal in certain plants and institutions", filed July 13, 1937, as amended.